NAWA5/massage-group-bot/README.md

    python bot.py
    ```

    `messages.txt` and `replies.txt` must also be located in the project root.
-They must contain the same number of lines so each question has a corresponding reply.
+The bot verifies these files are not empty and contain the same number of lines before it starts.

 ## How it works